mparno/fenics-web/source/styleguides.rst

 For this to work properly, the label names **must** be unique in the entire documentation source.
 To ensure this, the label names should begin with the path to the file where the label is located relative to the source directory.
-As an example the label for the C++ version of the Poisson demo which is located at the top of the ``demos/cpp/pde/poisson/poisson.rst`` file should be given the name ``demos_cpp_pde_poisson`` while the label to this sub section is:
+For example, the label for the C++ version of the Poisson demo, which is located at the top of the ``demos/cpp/pde/poisson/poisson.rst`` file, should be given the name ``demos_cpp_pde_poisson``, while the label to this sub section is:

 .. code-block:: rest